 Maurice Stewart performed janitorial work for Bravo Group Services.
 He did his work at the Smith Kline building in King of Prussia.
 He worked Monday through Friday, from 5:00 p.m. to 10:00 p.m.
 To get to work, Mr. Stewart took public transportation from his home in Philadelphia to the Gulph Mills Station, and then took a shuttle van to the front entrance of the Smith Kline building.
 Mr. Stewart’s employer, Bravo, did not own or operate the shuttle van; the shuttle was owned and operated by Smith Kline.
 Mr. Stewart was not required to take the shuttle – he had the option to travel to Smith Kline by any means he chose — and he was not paid for his time while riding the shuttle.

 Mr. Stewart’s custom was to arrive at the Smith Kline building at 4:30 p.m., a half-hour before the start of his shift.
 He would read a newspaper, eat a snack, and then clock in for his shift.
 One day in 2018, Mr. Stewart as usual took the shuttle from the Gulph Mills station to the Smith Kline building.
 The shuttle arrived, and when Mr. Stewart was stepping off, he tripped, causing his left foot to twist and he landed on the ground.
 Mr. Stewart’s fall occurred at 4:32 p.m., 28 minutes before the start of his shift.
 Mr. Stewart sustained foot injuries which required him to undergo medical treatment and miss several months of work.
-Mr. Stewart hired Pearson Koutcher to represent him in his workers’ compensation claim against Bravo.
+Mr. Stewart hired a worker comp lawyer at Pearson Koutcher to represent him in his workers’ compensation claim against Bravo.

 Mr. Stewart testified at a deposition and before the Workers’ Compensation Judge assigned to his case.
 There was no dispute that Mr. Stewart sustained disabling injuries as a result of his fall; the issue before the Judge was whether his injuries occurred in the course of his employment.
 A person’s injuries must occur in the course of his employment for him to be entitled to workers’ comp. benefits.